MohammedMohamedAsif/Food-Delivery-System/README.md

 This application is to be used by Universities that want food delivery on campus, but do not want independent non-student contractors delivering the food to campus.

 ## Business Rules
+Each Order must have an ID and a delivery attached Each Delivery must have an ID attached
 Each driver must be a student and or faculty.
 Establishments can be added by students or faculty.
 Each establishment must be approved by faculty.